dnp1204/daily-code-challenge/README.md

 ---

-## Problem 310 - Pivotal
+## Problem 310 - Pivotal [Difficulty: Easy]

-Write an algorithm that finds the total number of set bits in all integers between 1 and N.
+Write an algorithm that finds the total number of set bits in all integers between `1` and `N`.

 [See Solution](/problems/300-399/problem-310.js)